Masutani/stusql/README.md

 ## spatial operations

 ### revoerse geocoding
 Use ReverseGeocoder : IProcessor in USQLSharedLib

 ### geohash decoding, encoding
 Use GeoHashDecoder : IProcessor in USQLSharedLib

 ### harversine distance calculation
 Use DistApplier : IApplier in USQLSharedLib

+## temporal operations

+### split-Resample
+Use SplitResamplerApplier : IApplier in USQLSharedLib

+### split-LOCF
+Use SplitLocfApplier : IApplier in USQLSharedLib

+### split-Time of Day
+use SplitTimeOfDay : IApplier in USQLSharedLib

 # Release note